mattermost/docs/source/administration/upgrading-to-3.0.rst

 **Before you begin**

 Read these instructions carefully from start to finish.
 Make sure that you understand each step before starting the upgrade.
-If you have questions or concerns, you can ask on the Mattermost forum at https://forum.mattermost.org/ or in the Mattermost *Peer-to-peer Help* channel at https://pre-release.mattermost.com/core/channels/peer-to-peer-help.
+If you have questions or concerns, you can ask on the Mattermost forum at https://forum.mattermost.org/.

 You should gather the following information before starting the upgrade: